rbisdorff/Digraph3/docSphinx/pearls.rst

      a6a:  -0.0682
      a9c:  -0.1364

-In the given random outranking digraph both alternatives *a7* and *a3* are positive weak Condorcet winners, whereas alternatives *a9* and *a6* are negative weak Condorcet winners, that is a positve weak Condorcet losers (see Lines 9-10 and 16-17 above).
+In the given random outranking digraph both alternatives *a7* and *a3* are positive weak Condorcet winners, whereas alternatives *a9* and *a6* are negative weak Condorcet winners, that is a positive weak Condorcet losers (see Lines 9-10 and 16-17 above).

 The individual bipolar-valued credibilities to '*be a weak Condorcet winner*' are computed as follows.
 For each individual alternative *x*, the conjunctive epistemic :math:`\otimes` fusion of the *outranking* credibility *R(x,y)* for all :math:`y \neq x` measures indeed the more or less *outranking power* of *x* and the conjunctive epistemic :math:`\otimes` fusion of the *not outranked* credibility *-R(y,x)*  for all :math:`y \neq x` measures the more or less *not outranked condition* of *x*.
 A disjunctive epistemic :math:`\oplus` fusion of both these measures delivers the final result.
 It is worthwhile noticing that the dual of this result gives by the way the bpv-set of the corresponding weak Condorcet losers.